 Business Associate Agreement

-By clicking “accept” below, you agree to be bound to the terms and conditions set forth in this Business Association Agreement (“Agreement”) governing the use and disclosure of Protected Health Information you provide, as a HIPAA Covered Entity, Business Associate of a HIPAA Covered Entity, or Subcontractor of a Business Associate to 2C Dental Technologies Inc., a company registered in Texas (“2C Dental”).
+By clicking “accept” below, you agree to be bound to the terms and conditions set forth in this Business Association Agreement (“Agreement”) governing the use and disclosure of Protected Health Information you provide, as a HIPAA Covered Entity, Business Associate of a HIPAA Covered Entity, or Subcontractor of a Business Associate to 2C Dental Technologies Inc, a Texas corporation, d/b/a 2C MedTech (“2C MedTech”).
 This Agreement is effective immediately.

-From time to time herein, (i) Covered Entity, Business Associate, and Subcontractor shall collectively, and individually be referred to herein as “Contracting Entity”, and (ii) 2C Dental, Business Associate, and Subcontractor shall collectively, and individually be referred to herein as “Downstream Entity”.
-From time to time herein, Contracting Entity and 2C Dental shall collectively be referred to as “Parties”, and individually, each is a “Party”.
+From time to time herein, (i) Covered Entity, Business Associate, and Subcontractor shall collectively, and individually be referred to herein as “Contracting Entity”, and (ii) 2C MedTech, Business Associate, and Subcontractor shall collectively, and individually be referred to herein as “Downstream Entity”.
+From time to time herein, Contracting Entity and 2C MedTech shall collectively be referred to as “Parties”, and individually, each is a “Party”.

-A. 2C Dental provides to or receives from Contracting Entity certain services (“Services”) which are outlined in separate agreements.
+A. 2C MedTech provides to or receives from Contracting Entity certain services (“Services”) which are outlined in separate agreements.